Save 5% on the land cost of any small-group Africa safari booked by January 20th.

 Arrival to Kigali

-Upon arrival of your flight into Kigali International Airport, you will be met by a Boundless Journeys representative who will transfer you to our hotel for the next two nights, a simple but well-run small boutique hotel conveniently located in a leafy neighborhood in Kigali.
-We gather for a welcome dinner at the hotel this evening.
+Upon arrival of your flight into Kigali International Airport, you will be met by a Boundless Journeys representative who will transfer you to our hotel for the next two nights, a classic, well located 5-star hotel that offers all the amenities with a distinctive Rwandan flair.
+This evening you are free to rest after your travels.

 Exploring Kigali